It typically costs between $200–$2,000 to remove a tree.

 Hiring the right tree service means choosing someone with accreditation from a well-recognized industry association such as the International Society of Arboriculture (ISA) or the Tree Care Industry Association (TCIA).

 An ISA certification tells you that the pro is knowledgeable, experienced, and “committed to properly caring for and maintaining their trees,” the association’s website explains.
 Services with this accreditation have undergone professional development, keeping them on the cutting edge of the industry’s best practices.

 One benefit of working with someone with a TCIA membership is that they are up to date with regulatory practices in the tree care business.
 They also work with Congress to advocate for progress in the tree care industry.

 An additional perk of hiring a tree service with one of these certifications is that many organizations require them to hold insurance.

 Dig Deeper to Verify Insurance Coverage

-To verify coverage, ask the contractor for the company and agent’s name and phone number.
+To verify that your tree removal pro carries insurance, ask the contractor for the company and agent’s name and phone number.
 If the contractor hesitates in giving you this, it could be a red flag.
 Then, call the insurance company and discuss the contractor’s coverage, and request a certificate of insurance.
-If the contractor provides one to you before you even call, you can still call to double-check.
+If the contractor provides it before you even call, you can still call to double-check.